 Most travellers looking for an epic trek in Nepal choose one of the headline acts, such as Everest Base Camp or the Annapurna Circuit, but alternative routes are becoming more popular, and the Gorkha District offers everything to satisfy adventurous trekkers who want something different and want to avoid the crowds of the main trails.

 The classic Manaslu Circuit and now the Manaslu Tsum Valley Trek pass through otherworldly landscapes and provide stunning views of the Himalayan peaks, along with challenging mountain passes and welcoming local communities to encounter along the way.
-The region also lies at a slightly lower altitude compared to other trekking regions, and can be reached from Kathmandu by road, making it an appealing option for practical reasons, too.
+The region also lies at a slightly lower altitude compared to other trekking regions and can be reached from Kathmandu by road, making it an appealing option for practical reasons, too.

 Tsum Valley forest trailMount Manaslu

-The Manaslu Tsum Valley Trek is a 19-day route starting in the close-knit community of Barpak, gradually rebuilt after the 2015 earthquake and home to many ex-Gorkha soldiers.
+The Manaslu Tsum Valley Trek is a 19-day route starting in the close-knit community of Barpak, gradually rebuilt after the 2015 earthquake and is home to many ex-Gorkha soldiers.
 It’s a friendly place to spend your first night in the region.
 The first goal is to reach Mu Gompa – a remote Buddhist monastery surrounded by jaw-dropping mountain scenery at the highest point of the valley.
 It takes 7 days of trekking to reach the Gompa, winding through rhododendron and pine forests, crossing suspension bridges over deep ravines, and serving up views of Ganesh Himal and Buddha Himal along the way.
-You’ll also visit tiny traditional villages and sacred caves, including Piren Phu (pigeon cave) where Buddhist murals and scripts are carved into the rock face.
+You’ll also visit tiny traditional villages and sacred caves, including Piren Phu (pigeon cave), where Buddhist murals and scripts are carved into the rock face.

 A ‘gompa’ on the Manaslu Tsum Valley Trek